Wilcox Fellows Program

 Program History & Description

-Concord Academy established The Wilcox Fellows Program in 2000 to honor retiring Headmaster Thomas E. Wilcox, whose commitment to nurturing teaching talent and to increasing diversity were hallmarks of his nineteen years of distinguished leadership.
-The program celebrates its 15th anniversary in 2014-15 and with this milestone comes an opportunity to reaffirm its mission and advance its value and contributions to the School.
-These endowed Fellowships allow the School to identify and work with promising young people from populations under-represented in independent schools.
+Concord Academy established the Wilcox Fellows Program in 2000 to honor retiring Headmaster Thomas E. Wilcox, whose commitment to nurturing teaching talent and increasing diversity were hallmarks of his 19 years of distinguished leadership.
+The program celebrated its 20th anniversary in 2019–20; with this milestone came an opportunity to reaffirm its mission and advance its value and contributions to the school.
+These endowed fellowships allow Concord Academy to identify and work with promising young people from populations underrepresented in independent schools.
 Through mentoring, encouragement, and supportive supervision from seasoned and devoted teachers, recent college graduates are provided with an opportunity to test their interest in making teaching a career.
-In return, the School benefits from the presence, perspective, and insight of enthusiastic and evolving teachers.
+In return, the school benefits from the presence, perspective, and insight of enthusiastic and evolving teachers.

 New endowment resources launched the Wilcox Fellows Program by partially funding two fellowships each year.
-As a result of the program’s success, the Board of Trustees agreed in the spring of 2007 to increase the number of Wilcox Fellows from two to three per year.
-Since 2000, CA has hired twenty Wilcox Fellows.
+Since 2000, CA has hired around 30 Wilcox Fellows.
 In some cases, Fellows have been invited back for a second fellowship year.
-Five Fellows have remained as permanent faculty, and all of them have had a strong and positive impact on the school community.
-Each year, Departments identify an opportunity and develop a job description for a Wilcox Fellow.
+Several fellows have remained as permanent faculty, and all of them have had a strong and positive impact on the school community.
+Each year, departments identify an opportunity and develop a job description for a Wilcox Fellow.
 As many as four to five distinctive openings are then posted, with the expectation that two to three appointments will be made.
 Prospective candidates are asked to review these job postings and apply to them directly, given a specific background, area of expertise, or interest.

 How to Apply